Yoav666s/dnd-wiki/collections/_monsters/basic-rules/frog.md

 proficiency_bonus: "+2"
 traits: |
   **Amphibious.** The frog can breathe air and water

   **Standing Leap.** The frog's long jump is up to 10 ft. and its high jump is up to 5 ft., with or without a running start.
 actions: |

-legendary_actions: ""
 excerpt: "Tiny Beast, Unaligned"
 source: "Basic Rules"
 ---